Overview: A toddler curriculum is just what I needed, but I also wanted to follow a child-led approach. Here’s my solution.

 Here is a quick overview of the main guiding principles and how it is incorporated into the curriculum.

 A toddler curriculum should follow each toddler’s unique interests.

 This is what I love about The Toddler Experience.
 With this curriculum the possibilities are endless!
 It’s constantly developing and being added to with amazing ideas and themes suggested by you!

 The curriculum begins with The Young Toddler section.

 Each month there is a new theme based around a color and shape.
-It’s planned in a weekly format with activities centered around a color, a shape, sensory, and motor activities.
+Every monthly theme in this section has at least one exposure to a new art material.

 This section is more laid back, and is designed to ease your child into the concept of Tot School.
 This means you can take your time learning about their interests, how they learn, and develop your own routine around their natural flow.